Money and marriage: new malawi study targets heavy drinking in HIV couples

 Summary

 This study tests a program called Mlambe for married couples in Malawi where one partner drinks heavily and both are affected by HIV.
-The program offers savings accounts, money management lessons, and relationship skills training to help couples reduce alcohol use and improve communication.
-Researchers will measure drinking levels and HIV control in 500 couples over time.
+The program offers savings accounts, money management classes, and relationship skills training to help couples reduce alcohol use.
+Researchers will measure drinking levels and HIV control in 500 couples to see if this approach works and is cost-effective.

 Disclaimer Read more